Dutch nobility: History

 In the constitutional amendment of 1848, the feudal society was abolished, and the constitutional role of the nobility again came to an end.
 The only legal privilege the nobility retained was the right to hold a predicate or a title.
 In 1994, the constitutional article was replaced by a separate Nobility Act which codified the existing practice.
 According to this law, nobility can still be granted in the three aforementioned ways, although the possibilities are significantly reduced.
 Elevation, which had not taken place since 1939 and was practically abolished by the council of ministers in 1953, has been reduced to the Royal House.
 Government policy has since focused on rewarding personal merit through royal decorations.
 The last elevation into the Dutch nobility concerns Princess Máxima, in a Royal Decree of 25 January 2002 (Government Gazette 41), due to the fact of her marriage to the Prince of Orange.
 In 2016, a survey was conducted among nobles in which at least a quarter stated that they support the resumption of (non-royal) ennoblements, while approximately a third opposed them and the rest had no or a weak opinion.
-Members of the Nederlandse Adelsvereniging, the organization which represents the Dutch nobility in CILANE, are more likely to support ennoblements, and are more likely to uphold traditional noble values and marry endogamously.
+Members of the Nederlandse Adelsvereniging, the organisation which represents the Dutch nobility in CILANE, are more likely to support ennoblement, and are more likely to uphold traditional noble values and marry endogamously.
 In 2020, nobility expert and director of the foundation Stichting Adel in Nederland John Töpfer also spoke out in favor of a new ennoblements in a radio interview.
 The continuing practice of hereditary ennoblements in Belgium is often cited by proponents of new nobility in the Netherlands.